Search for anything...

 Features

-• THE ORIGINAL WATERROWER - HANDCRAFTED AND BUILT TO LAST - Designed in the mid '80s by Yale and US National Team Rower John Duke.
+• The Original Waterrower - Handcrafted and Built to Last: Designed in the mid '80s by Yale and US National Team Rower John Duke.
 WaterRower continues to combine stylish design, handcrafted workmanship, our unique WaterFlywheel resistance and ethically sourced materials create the world's finest rowing simulator

-• SMOOTH - Water rowers use a water-filled flywheel to provide resistance as you row.
+• Smooth - Water rowers use a water-filled flywheel to provide resistance as you row.
 The resistance is created by the paddle-like blades of the flywheel moving through the water, creating a smooth and natural resistance that closely resembles the feeling of rowing on water.
 Like water, the harder you fight, the more resistance you get

-• BURN CALORIES IN SHORT TIME - There are many benefits to rowing.
+• Burn calories in short time - There are many benefits to rowing.
 It is a low impact cardiovascular exercise that puts less stress on your joints.
 Full body workout that includes your legs, core, back and arms.
 Perfect for all fitness levels.
 This water rowing machine targets all major muscle groups (84 percent of total muscle mass)

-• BEST WARRANTY - 1 year manufacturers warranty (upgradeable to 3-year parts while 5-year frame is free of charge w/ registration).
-No call center - Work with U.S. representatives.
-DIMENSIONS - 82" L x 20" H x 22" W / weight: 103.5 lbs (with water).
+• Dimensions - 82" L x 20" H x 22" W / weight: 103.5 lbs (with water).
 Easily store it on end

 Brand: WaterRower